 What is the difference between a water filter system and a water softener?

-Water softeners soften water (i.e. removes magnesium or calcium minerals, or prevents them from forming scale).
-Whole house water filtration systems remove specific contaminants that can affect the taste, odor or quality of water.
+The key difference between a water softener and a water filter system is that water softeners soften water (i.e. removes magnesium or calcium minerals) and prevent scale formation, while whole house water filtration systems remove specific contaminants that affect the taste, odor, or quality of water.
 Here’s a full guide on the difference between water filters and water softeners.

 Are there any add-ons worth considering for a water softener-filter combo?

-Potentially, yes.
+Potentially, yes, it’s worth considering some add-ons for a water filter and softener combo.
 If you get your water from a private well, you may want to install a UV light purification system to protect against microorganisms like bacteria and viruses.

 Will whole home softeners and water filtration systems affect my home’s flow rate?